Sheehan's syndrome: Treatment

 The mainstay of treatment is hormone replacement therapy for the hormones that are missing.
 Treatment plans and dosages should be individualized by an endocrinologist.
-Glucocorticoids may be administered to address or prevent an adrenal crisis, a potential serious complication of Sheehan syndrome.
+Glucocorticoids may be administered to address or prevent an adrenal crisis, a potential serious complication of Sheehan's syndrome.
 Hormone replacement is vital in reducing the morbidity and mortality of this syndrome.

 Epidemiology

 The exact prevalence of this syndrome is difficult to define because the incidence varies so much from country to country.
 Sheehan syndrome is more prevalent in developing countries than developed countries.
 In a study from the United Kingdom in 2001 only 1.4% of patients with hypopituitarism were diagnosed with Sheehan's syndrome.
 Just a few years earlier in 1996 the World Health Organization estimated that 3 million women were effected by Sheehan's syndrome.
-In a study of 1,034 symptomatic adults, Sheehan’s syndrome was found to be the sixth-most frequent etiology of growth hormone deficiency, being responsible for 3.1% of cases (versus 53.9% due to a pituitary tumor).
+In a study of 1,034 symptomatic adults, Sheehan's syndrome was found to be the sixth-most frequent etiology of growth hormone deficiency, being responsible for 3.1% of cases (versus 53.9% due to a pituitary tumor).
 Additionally, it was found that the majority of women who experienced Sheehan syndrome gave birth at home rather than in a hospital.

 History

 The specific association with postpartum shock or hemorrhage was described in 1937 by the British pathologist Harold Leeming Sheehan (1900–1988).
-The initial distinction was made in the research article “Post-Partum Necrosis of the Anterior Pituitary”.
+The initial distinction was made in the research article "Post-Partum Necrosis of the Anterior Pituitary".
 In his research, Dr. Sheehan reviewed (through autopsy) the effects of pituitary necrosis on 12 cases of patients that experienced postpartum necrosis.
 He observed cases where lesions and death occurred during or after pregnancy, as well as cases where death occurred in the late stage of necrosis (years later).
-This started the initial distinction of Sheehan’s syndrome from Simmonds’ disease (also known as hypopituitarism).
-Dr. Sheehan noted that significant feature of these patients' cases was hemorrhaging, which in his experience was most commonly caused by either: placenta Previa (low placenta), uterine rupture, cervical or uterine tears, post-partum atony, or retained placenta.
+This started the initial distinction of Sheehan's syndrome from Simmonds' disease (also known as hypopituitarism).
+Sheehan noted that significant feature of these patients' cases was hemorrhaging, which in his experience was most commonly caused by either: placenta Previa (low placenta), uterine rupture, cervical or uterine tears, post-partum atony, or retained placenta.
 Simmonds' disease, however, occurs in either sex due to causes unrelated to pregnancy.

-However, in his 1939 publication: “Simmonds’ Disease due to Post-partum Necrosis of the Anterior Pituitary”, Dr. Sheehan displays post-partum necrosis as a cause of Simmonds’ disease, thus establishing the relationship between the two conditions.
+However, in his 1939 publication, "Simmonds' Disease due to Post-partum Necrosis of the Anterior Pituitary", Sheehan displays post-partum necrosis as a cause of Simmonds' disease, thus establishing the relationship between the two conditions.
 According to Sheehan in 1939 approximately 41% of survivors of severe postpartum hemorrhage (PPH) and/or hypovolemic shock experienced severe or partial hypopituitarism.